At a Glance

 How to prepare for a job interview at Targeted Provision Ltd

-Make sure to express your enthusiasm for working with young people, especially those with special educational needs.
-Share personal experiences or stories that highlight your commitment to making a difference in their lives.
+Make sure to express your genuine passion for working with young people with Special Educational Needs.
+Share personal experiences or stories that highlight your commitment to transforming their lives and improving their educational journeys.